 - A dedication to personal and professional integrity

-Successful personal trainers are not only excellent teachers, but supportive and enthusiastic champions of physical fitness, as well.
-Their overall goal includes not only teaching their clients, but providing them with the encouragement and motivation to stick with their programs as to achieve their fitness objectives.
+Successful personal trainers are not only excellent teachers, but also supportive and enthusiastic champions of physical fitness.
+Their overall goal includes not only teaching their clients, but helping them develop self-efficacy and confidence by providing them with the encouragement and motivation to stick with their programs and achieve their fitness objectives.